idiap/bob/src/cxx/core/doc/ErrorReporting.rst

 exception throwing.
 If you are unsure on how to classify your problems, please read :ref:`case-study` bellow.

-Exceptions in Torch are arranged in an exception tree, all inheriting from ``Torch::core::Exception``, which in turn inherits from ``std::exception``.
-You should not throw a ``Torch::core::Exception`` ever.
-They are there just to provide a convenient way to catch any non-covered Torch exceptions in a try/catch clause.
-If you want to report a specific problem in your code, that you think may be solvable upstream, you can inherit from ``Torch::core::Exception`` to make your problem specific:
+Exceptions in bob are arranged in an exception tree, all inheriting from ``bob::core::Exception``, which in turn inherits from ``std::exception``.
+You should not throw a ``bob::core::Exception`` ever.
+They are there just to provide a convenient way to catch any non-covered bob exceptions in a try/catch clause.
+If you want to report a specific problem in your code, that you think may be solvable upstream, you can inherit from ``bob::core::Exception`` to make your problem specific:

 .. code-block:: c++

-  class MySpecialProblem: public Torch::core::Exception {
+  class MySpecialProblem: public bob::core::Exception {

     MySpecialProblem(type1 param1, type2 param2)  throw(): m_param1(param1), m_param2(param2) { }